 Anthills are the mound-like nests where ants live and organize their lifecycle.
 They are generally formed when ants collectively dig underground colonies and deposit the extra soil in one spot.
 These anthills demonstrate ants’ commitment to work and become symbols of hard work and protection.
 Moreover, anthills further symbolize cooperation and productivity among co-workers.
 Thus, the term anthills refer to the collections of workers who live together, cooperate, and treat one another non-aggressively.

 Furthermore, the inhabitants of the anthills, the tiny ants, are symbolic of discipline, determination, hard work, and endurance.
-They give us a message that we can’t achieved anything in life without effort, diligence, and willpower.
+They give us a message that we can’t achieve anything in life without effort, diligence, and willpower.
 By putting the term ‘anthill’ in the novel’s title, Achebe gives his people the message of cooperation, perseverance, endurance, and struggle.
 He encourages them to build a strong community and bring a social change in their nation.

 Thus, Anthills of the Savannah aims at bringing a social change within the Nigerian society.
 According to Achebe, it is the common masses who, if work collaboratively like ants, can build a strong nation.
 Their collaboration, struggle, determination, and hard work can lead them to build collective spaces where they can live happily and securely, as ants live in their anthills.